 Mason, Melvin T. "Mel"(born: 1943)

-Melvin T. Mason, a civil rights activist and an educator, was born and raised in Providence, KY.
+Melvin T. Mason, a civil rights activist and educator, was born and raised in Providence, KY.
 His family moved to Seaside, CA, where Mason was an outstanding basketball player at Monterey High School.
-He graduated in 1960 and would go on to play basketball at Monterey Peninsula (Junior) College [now Monterey Peninsula College, a community college], and left the school after his freshman year in 1961 to serve in the military.
-He was the youngest basketball player to be named All-Air Force.
-He led all branches of the military in scoring in Europe, and was named Air Force European Command Player of the Year.
+He graduated in 1960 and went on to play basketball at Monterey Peninsula (Junior) College [now the community college Monterey Peninsula College], leaving school after his freshman year in 1961 to serve in the military.
+He was the youngest basketball player to be named All-Air Force, leading all branches of the military in scoring in Europe.
+In 1964 he was named Air Force European Command Player of the Year.

 Mason earned his B.A. in social science at Golden Gate University, his M.A. in social work from San Jose State University, and a clinical social worker's license (LCSW) from the California Board of Behavioral Sciences.
 When he was an employee at Western Electric in Sunnyvale, CA, he helped form the Black Workers Unity Caucus to fight job discrimination and sexual harassment.

-Mason returned to Seaside, CA, in 1987, and in the early 1990s he became co-founder of the Regional Alliance for Progress Policy, and served as spokesperson and chairperson.
+Mason returned to Seaside, CA, in 1987 and in the early 1990s became co-founder of the Regional Alliance for Progress Policy, serving as spokesperson and chairperson.
 He has founded and led a number of civil rights organizations and served on a number of boards.
-He is internationally known and has been the guest of Grenada Prime Minister Maurice Bishop, Sinn Fein in Ireland, the Aborigines in Australia, and the Maori people in New Zealand.
+Internationally known, he has been the guest of Grenada Prime Minister Maurice Bishop, Sinn Fein in Ireland, the Aborigines in Australia, and the Maori people in New Zealand.

 Mason is the author of Mel Mason: the making of a revolutionary.
-Mason has also received many awards including his induction into the Monterey Peninsula College Athletic Hall of Fame in 1996.
+He has received many awards, including his induction into the Monterey Peninsula College Athletic Hall of Fame in 1996.
 In 2007, Mason received the Civil Rights Legacy Award from the Monterey Peninsula Chapter of the NAACP.
-Mason was an appointee to the Access to Excellence Committee with the California State University System.
-The program is designed to increase the admission of minority students to CSU campuses.
+Mason was an appointee to the Access to Excellence Committee with the California State University System, a program designed to increase the admission of minority students to CSU campuses.

-For more see S. Purewal, "A Revolutionary life," The Monterey County Herald, 07/03/2006, Top Story section, p.
-A1; The Trial of Leonard Peltier, by J. Messerschmidt and W. M. Kunstler; D. Coffin, "Lobos Legacy," The Monterey County Herald, 09/28/2010, p.
-D1; J. Devine, "Mel Mason named to JC Hall of Fame," The Monterey County Herald, 01/31/2011, p.
-B1; D. Taylor, "A Lifelong battle for equality," The Monterey County Herald, 03/20/2011, p.
-A1; and see "Mel Mason, Monterey Peninsula, induction 2011" at CCCAA archives.
-Additional information was provided by Melvin T. Mason, contact him for a copy of his biography.
+For more see S. Purewal, "A Revolutionary life," The Monterey County Herald, 7/03/2006, Top Story section, p.
+A1; The Trial of Leonard Peltier, by J. Messerschmidt and W. M. Kunstler; D. Coffin, "Lobos Legacy," The Monterey County Herald, 9/28/2010, p.
+D1; J. Devine, "Mel Mason named to JC Hall of Fame," The Monterey County Herald, 1/31/2011, p.
+B1; D. Taylor, "A Lifelong battle for equality," The Monterey County Herald, 3/20/2011, p.
+A1; and "Mel Mason, Monterey Peninsula, induction 2011" at CCCAA archives.
+See also Melvin T. Mason for additional information and a photograph of Mason.